OVVO-Financial/Number-Theory/Complex Trial Multiplication.md

 ```

 ## Julia code
 Below is the `julia` code.
 The steps can be substantially reduced by restricting `p` or `q` within its repective sieve.
-However, adding this array check seemed to severely diminish performance...
+However, adding this array check seemed to severely diminish performance versus naively increasing each by 2...

 ``` julia
 function CTM(n)